 The center accepts proposals for grants twice each academic year.
 The proposal submission deadline for fall semester funding is March 15 with funds transferred around July 15.
 The proposal submission deadline for spring semester funding is October 15 with funds transferred around January 15.

 Grant proposals must be submitted by the appropriate deadline (see above) to be considered for funding.
 Proposals must be submitted using the online submission form.
 Incomplete project proposals will not be considered.
+The grant proposal form asks for the grant project information below as well as contact information for the primary author, additional authors (if any), the primary author's department head/chair (and an acknowledgment of the head/chair's awareness of the proposal), and the primary author's fiscal manager/technician.
+The form also asks for the IRB status of Scholarship of Teaching and Learning Grant proposals.

 - Project Title: Provide a short and descriptive title.